 TOWN OF OCEAN CITY

-Since FY ’09, four full-time positions were eliminated in this division.
-Thirteen full-time employees have been funded in FY 21.
-A step increase effective January 1, 2021 has been included.
-In FY 18, one full-time bus driver position was converted to a full-time Dispatch position.
+Nineteen full-time employees have been funded in FY 24, as six bus driver positions were converted from part-time to full-time in FY 23.
+A step increase effective January 1, 2024 has been included for all full-time employees.
 Two seasonal supervisors continue to manage the money room operation.
-The total number of staff assigned to the money room was reduced from 7.5 employees to 6.5 employees in FY 20.
+The total number of staff assigned to the money room was reduced from 7.5 employees to 6.5 employees in FY 20, and has been further reduced to 5 in the FY 24 budget.
 One of these employees is charged to the Parking cost center, while the remaining employees are charged to Transportation.
-Nearly 200 seasonal employees are employed by this department.
-Part time salaries in the bus division are funded at $1,700,449, an increase of $15,678 from FY 20.
-Tram part-time salaries increase, and include an additional Lead Supervisor position.
-All wages reflect changes to the pay table as a result of minimum wage increases.
-The allowance for Police officers to patrol the buses has been increased from $45,000 to $50,000.
+Over 100 seasonal employees are employed by this department.
+Part-time salaries in the bus division are funded at $1,105,098, a reduction of $216,927 from the FY 23 adopted budget.
+Wages reflect increases for bus drivers from $17.75/hour to $18.45/hour in 2023 and a seasonal wage of $21.00/hour.
+Total Tram part-time salaries decrease, but reflect increases for tram drivers from $15.65/hour to $16.23/hour in 2023.
+Tram conductor positions were reclassified and increase from $15.00/hour in 2023 to $15.76/hour in FY 24.
+Other staff in the tram division, such as ticket sellers remain at $15.00/hour.
+The allowance for Police officers to patrol the buses is funded at $31,500.
 Budgeted hours for the operation of the medical transport program continue to be included.
-In Employee benefits, group insurance and pension increase, while retiree health, worker’s compensation and unemployment decrease.
-Unemployment accounts for $480,000 of the Employee Benefits line item for FY 21. $1,600 was included to provide reimbursement for DOT physicals and licensing fees for potential new drivers.
+In Employee benefits, group insurance and unemployment decrease, while retirement increases.
+Unemployment accounts for $295,000 of the Employee Benefits line item for FY 24.
+Recruitment and retention incentives have been funded at $63,750.